 You Want a New CareerRather than going back to undergrad school and getting a bachelor's degree in another field, there are many instances where you can already hold a bachelor's degree in one field and get a master's degree that qualifies you to work in another a field.

 You Want to Advance in Your Present PositionThere are many fields in which you can work at one level with a bachelor's degree and a higher level with a master's degree.
 Social work is one example.
 Although there are social work jobs that only require an undergraduate degree, going to grad school and earning an MSW will qualify you for increased responsibilities, a wider range of positions and, of course, a larger paycheck.

+You Want to Increase, Broaden and Improve Your Skill SetLet's say you're an artist with a fine arts degree who paints watercolors.
+You believe your work would be enhanced and your ability to create in other mediums broadened if you were to get a master of fine arts degree.
+You don't know if going to grad school would increase your earnings, although if it did you would not complain.
+However, your bottom-line motivation for getting an MFA is that it would jump start your creativity and bring you greater artistic satisfaction.
 Unlike undergraduate programs where you are basically just attending classes, writing papers and taking exams, masters and doctorate programs provide you with the academic equivalent of working in a professional position.
 It can feel very much like on-the-job training, and by the time you complete your degree, you'll be ready to step into a job in your chosen field and get the job done.
 Just be as certain as possible that what you are going to grad school to learn is something that you really want to do.